-Pages 25 and 26 of this guide include a chart of common majors offered by lowa colleges and universities.
+Pages 25 and 26 of this guide include a chart of common majors offered by lowa colleges and universities a. a subject or field of study chosen by a student to represent his or her principal interest and upon which a large share of his other efforts are concentrated: History was my major at college.